belovedpearl/Green_Space-PP1/README.md

   * In the "Build and Deployment" section there is a "Branch Heading".
 Select to deploy from "main" branch in the dropdown option.
   * Click on save
   * A few minutes later, after refreshing the page, there will automatically be an update containing the "live site link".

+The live link can be found [here](https://belovedpearl.github.io/Green_Space-PP1/).

+### How to Fork

+  By forking a repository, you make a copy of a repository without affecting the original repository.
+You can fork this repository using the following steps.

+  * Login to GitHub and locate the [GitHub Repository](https://github.com/belovedpearl/Green_Space-PP1).

+  * At the top of the repository just above the "Settings" button on the menu, locate the "Fork" button.

+  * Once clicked, you should have a copy of the original repository in your own account.

 ---